graemefoster/APImAIPlatform/readme.md

 ## Creating Indexes

-Can't use APIm as the openai definition doesn't include the /ingestion endpoint.
-You'll need to temporarily change the Connection endpoint for the AOAI connection to do this.
-TODO - maybe add both in.
+To use APIm for creating an Index via AI Studio you need to open up the /ingestion endpoint which isn't in the Open API file.
+TODO - add it in as a sample?

 AI Studio uses the end user identity, not a system identity to call AOAI.
 AOAI then calls back out to Azure Search, and AI Studio to perform the indexing tasks.